What Do Parents Ask?

 Why Morocco?

 Morocco sits at the crossroads of Berber, Arab, Andalusian, and Sub-Saharan African cultures.
 Marrakech’s medina is a UNESCO World Heritage site.
-High Atlas Berber mountain villages offer authentic community-based service.
+High Atlas Berber mountain villages offer community-based service.

-What makes the High Atlas component unique?
+What makes the high Atlas component unique?

 What does Marrakech offer?

-An 11th-century medina, centuries-old souks, Jemaa el-Fna Square (UNESCO Intangible Cultural Heritage — storytelling, music, food culture), Bahia Palace, and the Mellah (Jewish quarter).
+An 11th-century medina, centuries-old souks, Jemaa el-Fna Square (UNESCO Intangible Cultural Heritage, storytelling, music, food culture), Bahia Palace, and the Mellah (Jewish quarter).

 What cultural exchanges are built in?